qri-io/rfcs/text/0020-distingush_manual_vs_scripted_transforms.md

 Both are right.
 Words like "confusion" and "ambiguity" mean lack of clarity.
 Qri is emphasizing brevity too much, and needs to be more clear, even if it means adding a step or two.
 To do this properly, each added step should reinforce the mental model of _applying changes to a dataset_.

-There's also  a technical motivation for making this change as well What's worse, this "too many things" is costing us reproducibility.
-Because multiple things can act on a dataset to get form one snapshot to another, we can't accuractly reproduce histories by re-playing transformations.
+There's also  a technical motivation for making this change as well.
+What's worse, this "too many things" is costing us reproducibility: Because multiple things can act on a dataset to get form one snapshot to another, we can't accuractly reproduce histories by re-playing transformations.

 ## Proposal distinguish between "Manual" and "Scripted" transforms
 To me, the root of the problem here is we're being concise as the cost of clarity. it's clear that Qri is doing too many things in a single step, and allowing multiple things to affect the outcome of a `qri save`.
 To solve this, we'll enforce some new rules and ratchet up some definitions.
 I want to start by adding formality to the the term "transform":